andrew/ultimate-awesome/README.md

 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.
 - [awesome-a2a](https://github.com/pab1it0/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place. .
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
+- [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - 📚 All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-AI-tutorials-surveys](https://github.com/qingsongedu/awesome-AI-tutorials-surveys) - A professional list of Tutorials and Surveys on DL, ML, DM, CV, NLP, Speech in top AI conferences and journals.
 - [awesome-dtrace](https://github.com/xen0l/awesome-dtrace) - A curated list of awesome DTrace books, articles, videos, tools and resources.
 - [awesome-aws-amplify-ja](https://github.com/aws-amplify-jp/awesome-aws-amplify-ja) - 日本語で書かれているAWS Amplifyのツール、チュートリアル、記事などのリンク集.
 - [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.
 - [awesome-cocos](https://github.com/cocos/awesome-cocos) - ⚡️ Delightful Cocos Creator show cases, utilities, documents and more!.
 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.
-- [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-github](https://github.com/reziamini/awesome-github) - List of awesome GitHub repository.
 - [awesome-startup-resources](https://github.com/ahmadnassri/awesome-startup-resources) - A curated list of useful resources for building a new startup business.
 - [awesome-ai4lam](https://github.com/AI4LAM/awesome-ai4lam) - A list of awesome AI in libraries, archives, and museum collections from around the world 🕶️.
 - [awesome-quantization-and-fixed-point-training](https://github.com/A-suozhang/awesome-quantization-and-fixed-point-training) - Neural Network Quantization & Low-Bit Fixed Point Training For Hardware-Friendly Algorithm Design.
 - [Awesome-vehicle-re-identification](https://github.com/bismex/Awesome-vehicle-re-identification) - Awesome Vehicle Re-identification.
 - [awesome-ai-cancer](https://github.com/cbailes/awesome-ai-cancer) - Awesome artificial intelligence in cancer diagnostics and oncology.
-- [Awesome-LLM-Powered-Phone-GUI-Agents](https://github.com/PhoneLLM/Awesome-LLM-Powered-Phone-GUI-Agents) - [TMLR] LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects.
 - [Awesome-Face-Restoration](https://github.com/sczhou/Awesome-Face-Restoration) - A curated list of face restoration & enhancement papers and resources.
 - [awesome-salesforce-marketingcloud](https://github.com/sfmcdg/awesome-salesforce-marketingcloud) - Useful resources for working and developing with Salesforce Marketing Cloud.
 - [awesome-jsonschema](https://github.com/sourcemeta/awesome-jsonschema) - A curated list of awesome JSON Schema resources, tutorials, tools, and more.